 In Montana, conditions resulting from the reasonable operation of dams on July 1, 1971, are natural (§ 75-5-306(2), MCA).
 Dense macrophyte beds are sometimes found downstream of dams; this is often due to the hydrologic modifications caused by the dam that result in more favorable conditions for macrophyte growth.
 Reaches immediately downstream of dams having dense macrophyte beds may have DO delta values that do not meet the thresholds in Table 4-1.
 Adjustment to Table 4-1 DO delta thresholds are allowed in these situations if the department is satisfied that dam operations are done in the best practicable manner to minimize harmful effects (ARM 17.30.636(1)), to be evaluated by the department on a case-by-case basis.
-The extent of the reach downstream of a dam affected in such a manner needs to be identified, and updated translator parameters for the reach must be approved by the department and documented by the department's Water Quality Standards & Modeling Section.
+The extent of the reach downstream of a dam affected in such a manner needs to be identified, and updated translator parameters for the reach must be approved by the department and submitted to EPA for review and approval under factor 4 of 40 CFR 131(10)(g).